Taape for Tiara

 Go to the end of the

-Pi'ilani Highway, turn right down the hill, take the first left, next right into
+Pi'ilani Highway, turn right down the hill, right at the light and quick left

 Portable Toilets are at the Shops of Wailea.